 Now’s the time to get into the nitty-gritty details—things like color, transmission type, features, and extras.
 Start with your ideal filters and widen your search as needed until you find something that fits your budget.

 Don’t hesitate to take advantage of online new car buying tools to simplify the process and make your life easier.
 Simply input the type of vehicle that you’re looking for and the number of miles that you’re willing to travel to find it.
 From there, you can find a nearby dealership.

 You can also search through local dealership pages or manufacturer websites to see what they have in stock.

-5. Take it for a test drive
+5. Take your potential new car out for a test drive

 Once you’ve located your top choices, it’s time to test them out.